mattneub/RubyFrontier/README.md

 FUTURE DIRECTIONS
 -----

-Now that RubyFrontier is usable with Ruby 1.9.3 (and Ruby 2.0.0), my chief goal is more and better unit tests, in order to keep making sure that RubyFrontier works equally in Ruby 1.8.7 and Ruby 1.9.3. _Eventually I would like to withdraw support for Ruby 1.8.7 and anything earlier than Ruby 1.9.3._
+Now that RubyFrontier is usable with Ruby 1.9.3 (and Ruby 2.0.0), my chief goal is more and better unit tests.
+Eventually I would like to withdraw support for Ruby 1.8.7 and anything earlier than Ruby 1.9.3.
+If TextMate 2 under Mavericks keeps working for me, I will probably eventually drop support for TextMate 1 and anything earlier than Ruby 2.0.0.
+But we are a long way from that.

 LICENSE
 -----